On a local-global principle for quadratic twists of abelian varieties: Variants of Rajan's theorem

 \section{Variants of Rajan's theorem}

 In this section, relying on the results of \cite{Ser81}, we will prove variants of Corollary~ \ref{corollary: Rajan}, which will later play a crucial role in the proof of Theorem \ref{theorem: Main}.
 Resume the notations of \S\ref{section: Rajan first approach}.
-In particular, $E_\lambda$ denotes a finite extension of $\Q_\ell$, and $\varrho,\varrho'\colon G_k \rightarrow \GL_r(E_\lambda)$ are continuous, semisimple representations unramified outside a finite set $S\subseteq \Sigma_k$.
-The following variant of Corollary \ref{corollary: Rajan} applies to not necessarily strongly absolutely irreducible representations.
+The following variant of Corollary \ref{corollary: Rajan} drops the condition that $\varrho$ and $\varrho'$ be strongly absolutely irreducible representations.

 \begin{theorem} Let $\varrho,\varrho'\colon G_k \rightarrow \GL_r(E_\lambda)$ be continuous, semisimple representations unramified outside a finite set $S\subseteq \Sigma_k$.
 Suppose that there exists a density~$1$ subset $\Sigma \subseteq \Sigma_k$ such that for every $\p \in \Sigma$ there exists $\epsilon_\p\in \{\pm 1\}$ such that